platanus-hack/platanus-hack-25-team-34/docs/CURRENT_STATUS.md

 - Click any tracker to view details

 ### 3. View Tracker Details
-- See tracker description and stats
+- View tracker description and stats
 - View holdings table (stocks in portfolio)
-- Note: Performance chart is placeholder (TODO: Recharts)
+- Interactive performance chart powered by react-vega

 ### 4. Invest in Tracker
 1. Enter amount in CLP (e.g., 50000)